Ingram, Ball lead Lakers to 107-97 win over Mavericks

 #ReadLocal

+Ball was held scoreless against Minnesota but responded with some clutch baskets in the second half.
+His fast-break dunk gave the Lakers their first lead of the game at 82-80 late in the third quarter.
+And he hit his only 3 of the second half with 4:23 to go to give LA a 100-89 lead.

+"I just tried to be more aggressive," Ball said.
+"I shoot when I'm open.
+I just tried to force the issue a little bit more."

-An 11-2 run to start the fourth put the Lakers up 96-82 with 8:52 to play.
-Dallas closed to within seven twice in the fourth quarter, but each time Ingram drew the defense to him and dished to JaVale McGee for dunks.
+Ingram scored 15 of his 29 in the second half and had six assists for the game.
+With Dallas cutting a 14-point Lakers lead to seven twice in the final minutes, each time Ingram drew the defense to him and dished to JaVale McGee for dunks.

-Luka Doncic scored 27 points to lead Dallas.
-The rookie was virtually the entire Mavericks offense in the second half, making six of his team's field goals after the break.
-Dallas had 11 turnovers in the second half in addition to 11-for-43 shooting.

-Dallas fell to 16-4 at home.
+Dallas fell for just the fourth time at home this season.
 The Mavericks entered the day tied for the fewest home losses in the NBA.

-The Lakers came back from 13 down at halftime to tie the score 76-all when Ball hit the second of two free throws with 3:47 left in the third quarter, capping a 22-9 run.

-With James still out, the Lakers got Kyle Kuzma back in the lineup after missing the past two games with a lower-back contusion.
-Kuzma missed his first eight shots and didn't score until midway through the second quarter, but he hit two 3s early in the third quarter to spark the Lakers' comeback.

 TIP-INS